-Now that I had my reading material, I was inspired to engage in my other favorite “me time” activity – baking.
-Every Fall, the apple tree in our backyard becomes heavy with apples.
+Every fall, the apple tree in our backyard becomes heavy with apples.
 We struggle to eat and give away all the apples that the tree produces.

 I am always looking for new ways to use our apples.
 I decided to use the apples to make some cookies and I am so pleased I did.
-These apple cookies were the perfect complement to a hot cup of tea or coffee.
+These apple cookies are the perfect complement to a hot cup of tea or coffee.
 The fall spices in these cookies really make the house smell wonderful while they are baking.